Find the Mistake

 - the last day of the month after the month the affected employee first notified the plan sponsor of the error.

 Business XYZ (XYZ) maintains a SIMPLE plan that contains automatic contribution features.
 Per plan terms, there is no minimum age or service requirements for eligibility.
 In this case, all employees in the SIMPLE plan automatically have salary reduction contributions of 3% of compensation withheld from their pay.
 Participants may decrease or increase this amount by filing an affirmative, written election.
-In 2016, XYZ realized four employees hired in June of 2015 were improperly excluded from the SIMPLE plan due to an administrative error.
-XYZ discovered the failure in 2016 and auto-enrolled the employees in the SIMPLE plan as of April 1, 2016, and began withholding 3% of their compensation as salary reduction contributions to the plan.
-On May 1, 2016, XYZ issued a special notice to affected employees that satisfied the content requirement specified in Rev. Proc.
-2015-28.
-XYZ does not have to provide a corrective contribution for the missed opportunity to make salary reduction contributions due to the employees’ improper exclusion from the plan in 2015 and the first three months of 2016.
-The conditions of the Appendix .05(8) safe-harbor were met when:
+In 2019, XYZ realized four employees hired in June of 2018 were improperly excluded from the SIMPLE plan due to an administrative error.
+XYZ discovered the failure in 2019 and auto-enrolled the employees in the SIMPLE plan as of April 1, 2019, and began withholding 3% of their compensation as salary reduction contributions to the plan.
+On May 1, 2019, XYZ issued a special notice to affected employees that satisfied the content requirement specified in Rev. Proc.
+2019-19.
+XYZ does not have to provide a corrective contribution for the missed opportunity to make salary reduction contributions due to the employees' improper exclusion from the plan in 2018 and the first three months of 2019.
+The conditions of the Rev. Proc.
+2019-19, Appendix .05(8) safe-harbor were met when:

 - special notice was provided within the applicable 45 day period; and

-- The above actions occurred within 9 ½ months after end of the plan year in which the failure first occurred (i.e. before October 15, 2016).
+- the above actions occurred within 9 ½ months after end of the plan year in which the failure first occurred (i.e. before October 15, 2019).

 Correction programs available: